-How Woodland Homes Lose Big Energy Through Small Window Cracks
+How Woodland Homes Lose Energy via Small Window Cracks?

 How cracked windows cost you energy and moneyI recently took a walking tour of historic downtown homes after reading the “Explore Historic Woodland” booklet that the city has published.
 I love our rich architectural history, but, with autumn in sight, my eyes were drawn to all those old windows.
 While many historic homes downtown have been restored, other Woodland homeowners are living in houses with windows that are more than 20 years old, single-paned, or cracked and broken.